Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Minerals

-Overall, sardine is relatively richer in some vitamins than mackerel.
+Overall, sardines are relatively richer in some vitamins than mackerel.
 It contains more iron, copper, calcium, zinc, and phosphorus.
 The level of calcium in sardine is 24 times higher than in mackerel.
-On the other hand, mackerel is higher in magnesium almost two times.
-Mackerel is also low in sodium [6].
+On the other hand, mackerel is almost two times higher in magnesium.
+Mackerel is also low in sodium (6).

 Mineral Comparison